JeremyBois/Ptechinos/README.md

     - On/off switch
     - Capacitor
     - Battery support
-      - JST female to avoid solering battery
+      - JST female to avoid to solder the battery
-      - pins also available if soldering is needed
+      - pins also available if soldering is needed/wanted
   - Mounting
     - Add Mounting holes (draft)
     - Add plates (draft)